Back to overview

 Wiping your own bottom

-Your child will learn to wipe their own bottom step by step
+You'll learn how your child can wipe their own bottom, step by step

 Watch the video